xiaozhengxu/Interactive-Calculus/README.md

-### Interactive Calculus
+### Visual Calculus

 #### Description
-The main idea of our project is to create a interactive math app that helps individuals understand calculus.
-The purpose of this project is to allow the user to interact with the Fundamental Theorem of Calculus in a purely visual and geometric way, eliminating equations and allowing the user to build a geometrically intuitive understanding of the theorem.
+This project aims to help individuals understand the Fundamental Theorem of Calculus.
+It allows users to interact with the Fundamental Theorem of Calculus in a purely visual and geometric way, eliminating equations and building a geometrically intuitive understanding of the theorem.

 #### Getting started
-This module requires the installation of scipy, numpy, OpenCV, and pygame.
+This module requires scipy, numpy, OpenCV, and pygame.

-To install these in a linux system:
+To install these in a linux system use:
-  `$ sudo apt-get install python-pygame`

- ` $ sudo apt-get install python-opencv`

- ` $ sudo apt-get install python-numpy python-scipy`
+ ` $ sudo apt-get install python-numpy python-scipy python-opencv python-pygame`

-To install these in a windows system:
+To install these on other operating systems visit:

 pygame:
 http://www.pygame.org/download.shtml